 Discuss the mechanism of action, benefits, adverse effects, interactions and monitoring for antihyperglycemic agents

 Demonstrate ability to design an appropriate pharmacologic treatment plan for a patient with diabetes

 Demonstrate ability to modify an existing diabetes pharmacologic plan based on patient specific variables

 Assess patients for complications associated with diabetes and ways to help prevent these complications

 Determine risk of a patient developing microvascular and macrovascular complications

 Describe treatment of microvascular and macrovascular complications in diabetes

 Course must be completed within 16 weeks.
-Upon completion of all five modules of the course you will accumulate 27 hours of CPE credit or 2.7 CEUs.
+Upon completion of all four modules of the course you will accumulate 27 hours of CPE credit or 2.7 CEUs.
 Then, upon the recommendation of your facilitator, we will send you a Certificate of Completion as a record of your accomplishments.